nagareproject/server-mcp/README.rst

 Features:

+  - Currently only for:
-  - Currently only for tools (with services injection) and (direct) resources
+    - tools (with services injection)
+    - resource (direct and template)
   - Currently only on SSE protocol (not stdio nor websocket)
   - Admin commands for tools invocations and resources fetches available